Los Angeles Construction Litigation Attorney

 - Serve a bonded stop notice and a notice of surety on payment bond (if appropriate)

 Once these steps have been taken, it is then crucial to calendar a follow-up date to ensure the lawsuit is filed within the prescribed time periods.
 Similarly, regarding California public works projects, California Civil Code section 9362 provides that if the claimant, at the time of filing its stop notice, pays to the public entity a prescribed sum, the public entity must give to each stop notice claimant, notice of the expiration of the stop notice period by personal service or certified mail.
-This notice must be given to stop notice claimants no later than 10 days after the filing when notice of completion or after the cessation of labor has been deemed a completion of the public work, or after the acceptance of completion, whichever is later.
-There is a nominal fee for obtaining this information which is payable to the public entity.

 The Utility of the Bonded Stop Notice